Brrrring.

 Melissa hesitated to answer.
 It was the dreaded phone call from the mother of the boy her 6-year-old foster child had just punched in the face on the school playground.

-But 2 weeks ago, Friday came and went, and mama didn’t come…didn’t even call.
-Then again last Friday, no word from her.
+But 2 weeks ago, Friday came and went, and Mama didn’t come…didn’t even call.
+Then again, last Friday, there was no word from her.
 She had a setback in her recovery.

 Brrrring.

-Melissa humbly answered her cell ready to apologize for Joey’s playground punch.
+Melissa humbly answered her cell phone, ready to apologize for Joey’s playground punch.

 But before Melissa could speak, the other mother began,